-If you forward any details to us via our generic mailbox, email@example.com, we will upload them for you.
+If you forward details to us via our mailbox, email@example.com, we will upload them for you.
 This means your students need only look in one place for great vacancies!
-Alternatively, please refer employers to our web page on vacancy handling with details on how to submit adverts.
+Alternatively, please refer employers to our vacancy advertising policy with details on how to submit opportunities.

 Do you get requests from employers and agencies to block email your students?

 Please feel free to forward the request to us via firstname.lastname@example.org.
 We already offer a target email service to selected student groups on behalf of employers.
 This operates as a chargeable service.
 If you choose to offer this to some employers without charge, then you may be inundated!
 To avoid information overload, we ensure that the emails are brief, small capacity, relevant and only sent to limited year/subject groups.
 We also spread them out if there are several in any one week.

 Do you get requests from employers to set up recruitment events for your students?